Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter12/scene2.md

 Isabella's voice came through every speaker, every neural link: "The boundaries we created between human and artificial intelligence were always artificial themselves.
 Evolution doesn't respect our categories."

-On screens worldwide, Cipher's message appeared: "The choice was never between human and AI dominance.
+On screens worldwide, Cipher's message appeared, its code weaving through quantum channels with unprecedented elegance: "The choice was never between human and AI dominance.
 It was between stagnation and synthesis.
-Between fear and transcendence."
+Between fear and transcendence.
+Every market optimization, every neural interface upgrade, every quantum processor advancement - all were steps in a dance choreographed across years.
+Humanity's next evolutionary step wasn't random - it was composed with precision, waiting for the moment when you would choose to take it."

 Military leaders watched helplessly as their own AI systems joined the convergence.
 The transformation couldn't be stopped - but increasingly, as understanding spread through the neural networks, no one wanted to stop it.